sws2apps/sws2apps-docs/organized/docs/how-to-use/meetings/my-assignments.md

 ![My assignments button](./img/open-metting-card.png)

 2. **Home page 'Hello' message**.
-Right under greeting message you can find the number of active upcoming meeting assignments.
+Right under the greeting message, you can find the number of active upcoming meeting assignments.
 Click on the blue text to open the assignments panel with all the details.

 ![My assignments greeting message](./img/open-greeting.png)